 Parish Marriage Ministry enables married couples involved in the parish to use their experiences of marriage and family life, especially challenges they have overcome, to accompany other married couples in similar situations.
 Effective marriage ministry helps married couples discern their own unique gifts and talents, and provides opportunities for couples (and divorced or widowed persons) to use their skills in service to the parish community.

-Members of the Marriage Ministry leadership team oversee all marriage-building initiatives in the parish, including couple retreats, speaker events, marriage-related parish workshops, World Marriage Day activities, anniversary celebrations, bible studies, prayer groups, marriage enrichment and skill-building resources, and social activities.
+Members of the Marriage Ministry leadership team oversee all marriage-building initiatives in the parish, including marriage preparation ministries, couple retreats, speaker events, marriage-related parish workshops, World Marriage Day activities, anniversary celebrations, bible studies, prayer groups, marriage enrichment and skill-building resources, and social activities.
+Parish Marriage Ministry includes those who serve in leadership roles in Pre-Cana ministry and Mentoring of the Engaged.

 Parish Marriage Ministry is a peer, like-to-like, intergenerational ministry of the laity that serves the full range of spiritual, emotional and social/relational needs of all married couples in the parish through every stage of marriage and family life.
 Intentional, comprehensive marriage ministry is integrated into the parish structure with connections to all other ministerial and formational functions of parish life, including outreach, service projects, adult faith formation, youth ministry, religious education, pastoral ministry, liturgical ministry and sacramental preparation.